bhlewka/KijijiPoster/README.md

 - ~~Install extensions on firefox to block ads, making things run way faster~~
     - This was an incredible idea, sometimes selenium would timeout because some of the ads took way too long to load
+- Would definitely be cleaner to create an ad object that just gets created and passed in to the postAd function each time it is called I think

 ### Notes
 - Could probably make a script that runs both of these in sequence just by being clicked on,